-Step 1: Access SOLUS through My.QueensU to register in Summer Term courses
+Step 1: Access SOLUS through My.QueensU to register in Fall-Winter Term courses

 Access the Student On-Line University System (SOLUS) through My.QueensU to register in your courses.
 To select courses, choose the "Select Courses" option at the upper right on the page.

-NOTE: If you have an outstanding debt to the University you will not be allowed to register in Summer Term courses.
+NOTE: If you have an outstanding debt to the University you will not be allowed to register in Fall-Winter Term courses.

 Step 2: Make your Tuition Payment

 Once you are registered in your course, access SOLUS to view your tuition fees.
 The full amount of your tuition is due on September 1st for courses in September-December and September-April sessions and January 1st for courses in January-April session.
 If you do not make payment by this date you will incur service charges.